Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/settings.md

 # Settings

-To access the settings page on the mobile wallet, click on the gear icon on the top right corner.
+To access the settings page on the mobile wallet, tap on the gear icon at the top right corner.
 See the image below (marked in red).

 ![mobile-wallet-settings-icon.jpg](/mobile-wallet-settings-icon.jpg)<p align=center>*Mobile Wallet - Settings Icon*</p>